Kingfisher says focus on smaller stores going forward

 He said he was encouraged by the trial of three B&Q ‘Express’ stores in Britain and wants to trial other smaller formats in other countries.

-Garnier added that forming “shop in shop” partnerships with other retailers, along the lines of a recent deal with supermarket Asda, and developing click and collect and home delivery services from stores were also key focuses.
+Garnier added that forming "shop in shop" partnerships with other retailers, along the lines of a recent deal with supermarket Asda WMT.N, and developing click and collect and home delivery services from stores were also key focuses.

 Reporting by James Davey; editing by Sarah Young